SAP-archive/docpad-skeleton-apidocs/docs/using_docker.md

 Once you are happy with your changes to the template, and you have the whole setup ready, create your own Docker image so other people in your organization can work with it easily:

-1. Modify [Docker](../Dockerfile) file used to create **derberg/dsa-quickstart** image.
-Just make sure link to the skeleton points to your fork/copy
-2. Get a Docker account: https://hub.docker.com/
+1. Get a Docker account: https://hub.docker.com/
-3. Call `docker login` to authorize
+2. Call `docker login` to authorize
-4. Build the image from directory where **Dockerfile** is located: `docker build -t my-dsa-quickstart .`
+3. Build the image from directory where **Dockerfile** is located: `docker build -t my-dsa-quickstart .`
-5. Tag the image: `docker tag my-dsa-quickstart {DOCKER_ID_USER}/my-dsa-quickstart`
+4. Tag the image: `docker tag my-dsa-quickstart {DOCKER_ID_USER}/my-dsa-quickstart`
-6. Push the image to the hub: `docker push {DOCKER_ID_USER}/my-dsa-quickstart`
+5. Push the image to the hub: `docker push {DOCKER_ID_USER}/my-dsa-quickstart`